wmde/wikibase-release-pipeline/docs/topics/upgrading.md

 [ {volume example_shared /var/lib/docker/volumes/example_shared/_data /var/www/html local rw true } ]
 ```

-The above example returns one mount used by the container called `example_shared`, this is the one that is shared between the jobrunner and the wikibase web container.
+The above example returns a single mount used by the container called `example_shared`; this is the one that is shared between the jobrunner and the Wikibase web container.

-We need to remember this name as we will have to remove it manually after the containers has been shutdown and removed.
+We need to remember this name as we will have to remove it manually after the containers has been shut down and removed.

 1. Stop the containers